If you’re a small business owner, how do you prepare for the holidays?

 Listen to the podcast to learn how long it took August to get his boards to market, and what he learned about the supply chain and product seasonality once Fort Boards launched.

-You’ll also hear from Professor Edward Anderson, a supply chain expert at the McCombs School of Business at the University of Texas.
+You’ll also hear from Edward Anderson, a supply chain expert and professor at the McCombs School of Business at the University of Texas.
 Edward shares his insight on what small business owners should think about before they launch a product, and how to prepare for a spike in demand.